Welcome to my healing guide! This guide will provide builds and tips for becoming a better PvE healer

 Remember to always be putting out lots of healing to proc SPC’s buff.
 You want to have your group at full health as often as possible and keep on healing them while they’re full so that you’ll overheal them to trigger the buff

 Also remember to be casting your ultimate often.
-Don’t just let it sit at full ult!
-Healers running PP will often cast ultimates whenever their ult meters fill even if the ultimates aren’t necessarily needed at the moment, just to keep triggering the PP bonus to give the group extra ult
+Don’t let your meter stay full, or else you’re missing out on gaining more ult that you could be distributing to your group.
+Healers running PP will often cast ultimates when their ult meters fill even if the actual ultimate cast isn’t particularly useful at the moment, just to make sure the extra ult doesn’t go wasted

 Setup 2.1: Add in Pearls of Ehlnofey [Advanced]

-We can add in the Pearls of Ehlnofey mythic to generate a bunch of extra ult.
+We can add in the Pearls of Ehlnofey mythic to generate a bunch of extra ult, which we can in turn use to dispense ult to our group with Pillager’s.
 I only recommend this setup for fairly confident and experienced healers, as it requires significant extra management both of your resources and of how you use your two weapon bars.
 Pearls is not worth running unless you are already very comfortable healing and using SPC and PP, and are willing to put in extra effort to constantly keep your magicka low to proc the bonus

 Remember, you’ll want to primarily cast only your backbar ultimate since that’s the only bar with Pillager’s active, and you’ll also want to make extra sure to stay on your frontbar most of the time to keep SPC’s buff up, since SPC won’t be proccing on your frontbar.
 Only go to your backbar briefly to cast whatever HoTs and buff skills you’ve got there, then switch right back to your frontbar

-Setup 3: Roaring Opportunist + Jorvuld + Ozezan (+ Master Resto)
+Setup 4: Roaring Opportunist + Jorvuld’s Guidance (+ Master Resto)

 It doesn’t really matter which pieces are RO and which are JG; you just need five of each.
 Below is an example setup; it does not need to be followed precisely